StrangeBeeCorp/docs/docs/thehive/operations/backup-restore/restore/cold-restore/docker-compose.md

 ## Prerequisites

-This process assumes you are using [one of our Docker Compose profiles](https://github.com/StrangeBeeCorp/docker) and have already created a backup using the [Perform a Cold Backup for a Stack Running with Docker Compose](../../backup/cold-backup/docker-compose.md) topic.
+This process assumes you are using [one of the Docker Compose profiles](https://github.com/StrangeBeeCorp/docker) and have already created a backup using the [Perform a Cold Backup for a Stack Running with Docker Compose](../../backup/cold-backup/docker-compose.md) topic.

 ## Step 1: Stop the services

-Stop all services to ensure data consistency and prevent any changes during the backup process.
+Stop all services to ensure data consistency and prevent any changes during the restore process.

 !!!
 Example ""